jeffreyevans/measures/README.md

 5.  **Causal Model**

-Note; the causal model is implemented in the CausalForestModel.R script
+Note; the causal model is implemented in [CausalForestModel](https://github.com/jeffreyevans/measures/blob/master/R/CausalForestModel.R) script

     1. Stratify models by intervention unit and ecosystem type so, each model represents the ecosystem type within a given intervention unit.
 The esablished minimum sample size for a model is n=100